Our journey in trust

 A great adventure from trusting God

 Abraham is our great example of trust in both the Old and New Testaments, so it is a must we talk about him.
 This humorous but true biography of Abraham covers Genesis chapters eleven through twenty-two.
 Abraham lived in the grandest city of his time, Ur.
 Ur was in the land we now call Iraq.
 Things were going as well as possible for him in Ur.
 Then God called to Abraham and told him to pack the family wagon and move to this wild country called Canaan.
 This country had some pretty unruly people in it.
-These people, I would dare say, used outhouses, not indoor plumbing like Abraham was accustomed to.
+These people, I would dare say, used outhouses, not the indoor plumbing Abraham was accustomed to.
 If that wasn't bad enough, they did some pretty monstrous things.
 Abraham didn't whine to God and ask, "Why that awful place?"
 Instead, he obeyed God, demonstrating his trust in God, and he packed up and moved his clan.

 God's promise of a son finally came true when Abraham was 100 years old.
 Abraham loved the boy very much.
 Then God asked Abraham again to trust in Him.
-Wow, what a test of his trust this trial would be!
+Wow, what a test of trust this trial would be!
 God asked him to sacrifice his beloved son, Isaac.
-Abraham's trust in God was so very strong by then, he said, "OK Lord."
+Abraham's trust in God was so very strong by then, he said, "Okay Lord."
 Abraham packed up what he would need for a sacrifice, along with his son.
 Both of them immediately left their home to obey God.
 You see, Abraham knew God was a loving God, and would only ask him to do what was best for him and his son.
 And God did.
 He provided a ram which was a substitute sacrifice in the place of Isaac.
 The place God told Abraham to sacrifice his son was in the land of Moriah.
 Many centuries later in this same land, God's Son was sacrificed for Abraham, Isaac, and all of us (Genesis 15:6, 22:1-17; 2 Chronicles 3:1; Romans 4:3-8; Galatians 3:6-9; Hebrews 11:8-19).

-We need to be like Abraham and trust God enough, so when He says something, we do it.
+We need to be like Abraham and trust God enough, that when He says something, we do it.
 Bear in mind, Abraham's trust in God was shown through His obedience of God.
 Obeying God is simply following His Word.
 Do you trust in God enough to obey Him like Abraham did?

 Life Application